reanimate/reanimate/videos/map-projection/SCRIPT.md

 70s: Eckert

 Eckert projections are some of my favorites.
-Each of Eckert's six projections have a different trade-off between the accuracy of shapes and sizes but I find all of them to be visually pleasing.
+Each of Eckert's six projections have a different trade-off between the accuracy of shapes and sizes, and I find all of them to be visually pleasing.

 85s: Fahey